whatisboom/cellarapi/README.md

 # Cellar Api

-This is the open source api powering <domain>.
+This is the open source api powering [Beer Cellar](https://beercellar.io).